Stop losing winnable deals

 That’s because you’re removing all of the small deals from your funnel and focusing on the whales — those sales that bring in the bulk of your revenue.
 Target account selling is the perfect strategy to win high-value, complex sales with multiple decision-makers.

-Execute a successful target account selling strategy in 5 steps
+How to implement a target account selling methodology in 5 steps

 Now you know the benefits, here’s how you can execute a successful TAS strategy.